Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

     }
     ```

-    The validator has been removed from the `validators` list, and we are left with the other 5 still present.
+    The validator has been removed from the `validators` list, and you are left with the other 5 still present.
 You will
     also see in the logs of node 6 a message like
     `node6_1  | WARN [01-20|11:35:52.044] Block sealing failed err=unauthorized`.
 This is because it is still minting
     blocks, but realises it does not have the authority to push them to any of the other nodes on the network (you will